controllerface/CMDR-J/README.md

   #### Known Issues
+- On-foot loadout tabs do not currently work.
+The back end structure is mostly in place, but I have not written the front end portion just yet.
+Some Odyssey specific data may also be missing or partially missing.
+I am adding data like engineer IDs, gear mod enum names, etc. as I am able to find examples from other player journal files, or unlock engineers and mods on my own.

 - Some tasks don't automatically become marked complete in the UI, in particular material trades may not always work, and synthesis trades do not currently auto-decrement when completed.
 The material costs and rewards from tasks are still be accounted for in the inventory tabs.

 - Trade recommendations in the bill of materials lists are not always ideal, you should make your own judgement when choosing to trade materials or not.
 The old JavaFX UI had a better algorithm that I have not ported, It too had some issues.
 I will need to think about how I want to attack this to hopefully avoid the mistakes of the past.